whatl3y/txr/README.md

 # txr

-## Transfer Files Hilariously Easily to others streaming through Web Sockets
+## Transfer Files/Directories to others hilariously easily streaming through Web Sockets

-txr is a CLI utility that provides a quick and simple way to send files from one machine to another (i.e. to team members, remote machines, servers, family, etc.) as long as both machines can connect to a txr-server (either locally or on the internet) and have a txr client installed and running.
+txr is a CLI utility that provides a quick and simple way to send files or directories from one machine to another (i.e. to team members, remote machines, servers, family, etc.) as long as both machines can connect to a txr-server (either locally or on the internet) and have a txr client installed and running.
 This package contains a server and two client components.
-The server and clients communicate with each other through web sockets to stream files back and forth between clients.
+The server and clients communicate with each other through web sockets to stream files or directories back and forth between clients.
 Files are **never** stored anywhere on the server, as it simply acts as a proxy between listening and sending clients.

+- If sending a file, it's streamed to the listening client through fs.createReadStream
+- If sending a directory, the entire directory is zipped up on the sender's machine, then the output zipped buffer is sent to the listening client

 ## How does txr ("transfer") work?